 The policy and guidance that was contained within these statements is captured in the updated CAP 764 (Issue 6).
 The following stand-alone policy statement remains available as its remit extends beyond wind turbines:

-The CAA represents civil aviation interests on the Department of the Environment and Climate Change (DECC) chaired
+The CAA represents civil aviation interests on the Department of Energy and Climate Change (DECC) chaired

 Aviation Management Board.